Delta flight from LAX diverted after off-duty employee allegedly makes 'terroristic threats'

-The plane was headed to Atlanta around 5:45 p.m. when Oklahoma City police say the suspect -- identified as 34-year-old Stephon Jamar Duncan, an off-duty Delta employee -- made "terroristic threats" to "take down the plane."
+The plane was headed to Atlanta around 5:45 p.m. when Oklahoma City police say the suspect, identified as 34-year-old Stephon Jamar Duncan, made "terroristic threats" to "take down the plane."

 Authorities say he also attacked two flight attendants before another passenger -- an off-duty pilot -- and the flight crew were able to subdue him.